perebaj/jjhandbook/notes/webscraping.md

 Crawler C should have a different deployment strategy than crawler D?
 Like, use more memory, or more CPU, if the answer is yes, you should probably have a different service for each crawler.

 I'm not creating the wheel, just reasoning about microservices and monolithic code.
-To summarize, I like of [this paper](https://dl.acm.org/doi/10.1145/3593856.3595909), which explains the pros and cons of each one:
+To summarize, I like [this paper](https://dl.acm.org/doi/10.1145/3593856.3595909), which explains the pros and cons of each one:

 **Pros of microservices:**